 Future & Current Tempe Solar Installations

-One of Tempe’s goals is to increase the use of sustainable, efficient and clean alternative energy in city facilities and operations.
-Tempe has a number of solar installations which provide renewable energy to city facilities and reduce greenhouse gas emissions.
+On June 12, 2014 Tempe City Council adopted a goal to provide a minimum of 20% of the municipal operations energy from renewable energy sources by the year 2025.
+One of the ways the City plans to increase the use of sustainable, efficient and clean alternative energy in city facilities and operations is through the installation of solar structures on city properties.
 Read more about these projects below, and feel free to also check out our energy dashboards.

 South Water Treatment Plant Solar Installation

 Since the South Water Treatment Plant Solar installation went active in March of 2014, it has produced 599,544 kWh of electricity for the property.
 This number is equal to avoiding 430 tons worth of CO2 emissions; which is equivalent to:

 - The emissions given off by 641,512 pounds of coal

 - Water saved = 239,818 gallons

 These numbers accurate as of June 30, 2014

 - The South Water Treatment Plant Solar Installation is projected to supply 1.6 million kilowatt-hours of energy per year to help power the plant’s daily operations.

 - There are over 3,000 panels in this system - supplying 15% of the water plant’s energy needs.